ctn-waterloo/website/ctn_waterloo/content/courses/syde-750_index.md

 ## Lecture Notes and Assignments

-All lecture notes and assignments are available on [github](https://github.com/celiasmith/syde556-f24).
+All lecture notes and assignments are available on [github](https://github.com/celiasmith/syde556-f26).
 The lecture notes will be posted there before each class.
 While everything is available earlier on github, all material is subject to change until it is explicitly linked from the github README.

 * * *

 ## Project Ideas

 The final project for the course consists of picking a neurobiological system and building a model for it.
-Projects are mandatory for 750 and optional (in place of the final assignment) for 556 (max group size of 2).
+Projects are mandatory for 750.
 There is a list of possible projects, expectations for the project and more info at [this link](/courses/syde-750/syde-750-possible-projects.html), but is not intended to be comprehensive, so feel free to come up with your own ideas.
-Please have your projects approved by Oct 21st.
+Please have your projects approved by Oct 29th.
 To do so, you will need to submit a short summary of your project earlier.
 Have a look at [this document]( https://raw.githubusercontent.com/celiasmith/syde556-f24/master/project/interim_report_template/syde556_project_interim_report_template.pdf) for more information

 ### Project Format